Update from the main branch

-As you design using Abstract, you may be prompted to Update from Master.
-This means that you or someone on your team has merged their Branch to Master and your Branch now differs from Master.
-You’ll need to pull their changes into your Branch by updating from Master.
+As you design using Abstract, you may be prompted to Update from Main.
+This means that you or someone on your team has merged their branch to the main branch and your branch now differs from the main branch.
+Pull their changes into your branch by updating from the main branch.

 What to do about conflicts

-When you update from Master, you may encounter conflicts between the designs on your Branch and the designs on Master.
-Abstract surfaces these differences and lets you choose which Artboard(s) you’d like to keep.
+When you update from the main branch, you may encounter conflicts between the designs on your branch and the designs on the main branch.
+Abstract surfaces these differences and lets you choose which artboard(s) you’d like to keep.

-For example, let's say your Branch contains Artboards with an orange triangle, purple circle, and yellow square.
-Master, on the other hand, has those same Artboards with a blue triangle, red circle, and green square.
+For example, let's say your branch contains artboards with an orange triangle, purple circle, and yellow square.
+The main branch, on the other hand, has those same artboards with a blue triangle, red circle, and green square.

-In order to update from Master, you’ll need to decide which Artboards you’d like to keep.
+In order to update from the main branch, decide which artboards you’d like to keep.
 You can choose to resolve conflicts one-by-one or in batches.

-In addition to a side by side comparison, you can overlay two versions of a given artboard when updating from Master or a Parent branch.
-When comparing the versions, it will only show the conflicts.
+In addition to a side by side comparison, you can overlay two versions of a given artboard when updating from the main branch or a parent branch.
+When you compare the versions, Abstract only shows the conflicts.

 To view the artboards in overlay mode, select Overlay from the drop down menu and follow the steps to resolve the conflicts.

-For each conflict, you can choose individual Artboards to keep by clicking Pick Layer below the Artboard you want.
+For each conflict, you can choose individual artboards to keep by clicking Pick artboard below the artboard you want.
 Continue this process until all conflicts are resolved.

-Once all conflicts are resolved, you'll be prompted to commit.
+Once all conflicts are resolved, Abstract prompts you to commit.

-When resolving multiple conflicts, you have the option to choose batches of Artboards to keep.
-You must choose either everything on Master or everything on your current Branch.
+When resolving multiple conflicts, you have the option to choose batches of artboards to keep.
+You must choose either everything on the main branch or everything on your current branch.